n0-computer/iroh/README.md

 ## Repository Structure

 This repository contains a workspace of crates:
-- `iroh`: Re-exports of stables APIs like `iroh-router` and `iroh-net`.
-- `iroh-router`: APIs to compose multiple protocols in a node.
-- `iroh-net`: The core networking code for hole-punching & connections to relays.
+- `iroh`: The core library for hole-punching & communicating with relays.
 - `iroh-relay`: The relay server implementation.
 This is the code we run in production (and you can, too!).
 - `iroh-base`: Common types like `Hash`, key types or `RelayUrl`.
 - `iroh-metrics`: Helper library for adding metrics support to crates.